yuvipanda/nbgitpuller-link-generator-webextension/README.md

 Then build for either browser: (They have slightly different manifest files)

 ```
-npx web-ext build -s dist-firefox/
+npx web-ext build -s dist-firefox/ -a web-ext-artifacts-firefox --overwrite-dest
-npx web-ext build -s dist-chrome/
+npx web-ext build -s dist-chrome/ -a web-ext-artifacts-chrome --overwrite-dest
 ```

-This produces a `.zip` file in `web-ext-artifacts/` you can use.
+This produces a `.zip` file in each `web-ext-artifacts*` folder that you can use.